JosTorre/JosTorre.github.io/content/projects/quanTurm.md

 ### Installation

-In order to use quanTurm, there are three things you have to install/download.
+In order to use QuanTurm, there are three things you have to install/download.

 1. #### OQS Library